danimelsz/PrepDyn/README.md

 ## Introduction

-The four steps are (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) successive partitioning.
+**prepDyn** comprises four steps are (1) data collection from GenBank, (2) trimming, (3) identification of missing data, and (4) successive partitioning.

 ## Usage
-prepDyn is organized in three Python files:
+**prepDyn** is organized in three Python files:
-- prepDyn_auxiliary.py: script containing all auxiliary Python functions required by the other scripts.
+- prepDyn.py: main script integrating the pipeline.
 - GB2MSA.py: script to download sequences from GenBank and identify internal missing data.
-- prepDyn.py: script integrating the pipeline.
+- prepDyn_auxiliary.py: script containing all auxiliary Python functions required by the other scripts.

 The following examples are designed for users with little experience on Unix.
 If you have questions, send a message using **GitHub issues**.

 ### Example 1: Basic

-The basic use of prepDyn is running all four steps using a single command.
-Given an input CSV, whose first column is called *Terminals* and the other columns are the names of genes (and each cell contain the correspondent GenBank accession number), the following command will download sequences, trim invariants and orphan nucleotides <10 bp in terminal positions, and identify missing data as *?* (all differences in sequence length in terminal positions are missing data).
+The basic use of **prepDyn** is running all four steps using a single command.
+Given an input CSV, whose first column is called *Terminals* and the other columns are the names of genes (each cell containing the correspondent GenBank accession number), the following command will download sequences, trim invariants and orphan nucleotides <10 bp in terminal positions, and identify missing data as *?* (all differences in sequence length in terminal positions are missing data).
+The log reports the run time.

 ```
 python prepDyn.py --GB_input input.csv --output_file out --del_inv --orphan_method semi --orphan_threshold 10 --partitioning_round 0 --log